gbmhunter/blog/content/electronics/circuit-design/how-to-create-sine-waves-from-square-waves-and-rc-filters/_index.md

 ## Distortion

-Is a four stage RC filter going to produce a perfect sine wave?
-No. It just happens that four stages produces a sine wave which is "good enough" for most applications.
+**Is a four stage RC filter going to produce a perfect sine wave?
+No.** It just happens that four stages produces a sine wave which is "good enough" for most applications.
 We can do an FFT on the resulting output to see how "good" our sine wave is.
 A pure sine wave will have a single spike in the FFT at the fundamental frequency.
 Any distortion will show up as other spikes in the FFT.
-And while we are at it, lets do an FFT of the output from each stage, so see how the quality improves at it makes it's way through the circuit.
+And while we are at it, lets do an FFT of the output from each intermediate stage, so see how the quality improves at it makes it's way through the circuit.

 The following plots show the waveform and it's FFT at the input and at the output of each RC filter stage.
 The DC component of the waveform has been removed as to not swamp the FFT plot (we usually don't care about the DC component anyway, we could easily remove this with an AC coupling capacitor).